Why Uganda?

 What documents do we need?

-To enter Uganda, you'll need an international passport valid for at least six months from the date of entry.
-A visa is also required and can be obtained online through Uganda's e-visa system or upon arrival at the airport.
-You'll also need an International Certificate of Vaccination for yellow fever.
+To enter Uganda, you will need an international passport valid for at least six months after the entry date.
+A visa is also required and can be obtained online through Uganda's electronic visa system or upon arrival at the airport.
+An International Certificate of Vaccination against yellow fever is also necessary.

 Can you get mobile service and internet access?

-Mobile networks and the internet are available in Uganda's larger cities and tourist areas, but coverage in rural areas can be limited or unreliable.
-You can buy a local SIM card for better connectivity, with the biggest providers being MTN and Airtel.
-The internet connection might be slow, but hotels in the major cities usually offer Wi-Fi access.
+Mobile network and internet are available in the larger cities and tourist areas of Uganda, but in rural areas, coverage can be limited or unstable.
+In Uganda, you can purchase a local SIM card for better connectivity, with MTN and Airtel being the largest operators.
+Internet connection can be slow, but hotels in large cities usually offer Wi-Fi access.